 So you are starting a new business and you need to get licensed and bonded, but your credit isn’t that great.
 For individuals with bad credit, surety bond costs can increase dramatically, and fast.
-But first of all, what is bad credit?

 What is Bad Credit?